June Produces Nearly $2 Billion in Insurance Losses Due To Severe Storms

 Near the end of the month, Florida was struck by Tropical Storm Debby, bringing days of monsoon-like rain, which caused widespread flooding and combined with a storm surge, killing seven people.

 Insurers estimated more than 7,500 homes and businesses were damaged.
 Flooding occurred in Tallahassee, Jacksonville and Tampa, caused by rainfall of up to 26 inches during a four-day period.
 Damage estimates were in the $100 million range, but was expect to increase.

 For Florida residents, this means your insurance premiums could very well rise, as these massive payouts force everyone to pay more.
-If you home has been damaged by the elements and your insurance company is refusing to pay, contact an experienced insurance claims attorney who can ensure that the insurer meets its obligations under the policy.
+If you home has been damaged by the elements and your insurance company is refusing to pay, we can help.
+Contact an experienced insurance claims attorney in Tampa who can ensure that the insurer meets its obligations under the policy.